hazelcast/hazelcast/hazelcast-documentation/src/FAQ.md

 ## Is Hazelcast secure

 Hazelcast supports symmetric encryption, secure sockets layer (SSL) and Java Authentication and Authorization Service (JAAS).
-Please see [Security](#security) chapter for more information.
+Please see the [Security chapter](#security) for more information.

 ## How can I set socket options

 Hazelcast allows you to set some socket options such as `SO_KEEPALIVE`, `SO_SNDBUF`, `SO_RCVBUF` using Hazelcast configuration properties.
-Please see `hazelcast.socket.*` properties explained at [Advanced Configuration Properties](#advanced-configuration-properties).
+Please see `hazelcast.socket.*` properties explained at the [Advanced Configuration Properties section](#advanced-configuration-properties).

 ## I periodically see client disconnections during idle time